Punching with a Crooked Wrist

 In treating my wrist a little more delicately, I thought to share what I communicate with my students regarding the drawback or pullback hand as a taekwondo technique, and the manner in which we punch.
 On chambering at the side of our ribs, the hand is aligned with the hammer fist or blade of the hand straight with the outer blade of the arm.
-This is more like how a wing chun practitioner would hold his wrist and fist in their lead guard, and how they would fire off their punch.
+This is more like how a wing chun practitioner would hold their wrist and fist in their lead guard, and how they would fire off their punch.

 At this point in my class, I typically would stop talking, stare at my students in turn and ask them ... what are the implications of this for our style, our art, and for all the other taekwondo techniques we do.
 I present some information but I want my students to think about this peculiarity and what it means to us.

 So I ask you, dear reader, ... what are your thoughts on this?

 [ Traditional Taekwondo Perth | Testimonials | YouTube | Subscribe | Sitemap ]

 Please support us by liking our FaceBook page click here

 How does one get a mention on Traditional Taekwondo Perth? click here